biastés

 Phonetic Spelling: (bee-as-tace')

-Short Definition: a forceful, violent man
+Definition: a violent man

-Definition: a forceful, violent man; one who is eager in pursuit.
+Usage: a forceful, violent man; one who is eager in pursuit.

 Cognate: 973 biastḗs – positive assertiveness; used of the believer living in faith ("God's inworked persuasions") guiding and empowering them to act forcefully – i.e. "fired up" by God to act by His revelation.
 It is used only in Mt 11:12.
 See 971 (biazō).